kunatastic/Clickster/Readme.md

 :heavy_check_mark: Sending location done YEAHHH!!!

+- [ ] Players should be array of objects
 - [ ] Leaderboard Updating and design
 - [ ] React Conditions for login and redirect